eehouse/nbsproxy/README.md

 anything nasty.
 Because there's a lot of concern these days about anything with "SMS" in its name....

-The comments in NBSProxy.java describe how to use this app from your app.
+The javadoc comments in NBSProxy.java describe how to use this app from your app.

 If you're interested in using it, or in helping with development,